12. Verrou: a floating-point rounding errors checker

 12.4.2.
 Code coverage comparison

 The first technique to localize unstable tests, is based on the compatibility with instrumentation provided by the compilers.
 The idea is to produce with compiler tools (option --coverage and tool gcov for gcc) two code coverage for the analyzed test case.
 The first one can be generate without verrou or with nearest rounding mode and the second one with random rounding mode.
-The second one can be produced several time, to get a coverage with sufficient discrepancie compared to the one with nearest rounding mode.
+The second one can be produced several time, to get a coverage with sufficient discrepancies compared to the one with nearest rounding mode.
 Once both code coverage generated, simple graphical tools as meld or kompare can be used to pinpoint potential unstable test.

 12.4.3.
 Basic Block coverage comparison